 An old saying I heard as a kid was, "Eskimos never sweat."
 The thought behind that?
 It was just too cold in an Arctic environment to ever risk getting wet, soaking your insulation and then having that insulation freeze.
 Makes sense, but how do you ever get anything done and not sweat if you are working hard and trying to climb fast?

 (I'm about to repeat info now that can be better understood by reading Mark Twight's and Will Gadd's ice climbing/technique books)

 Obviously you'll sweat on the approach unless you really back off the pace.
 I don't do approaches longer than just a few minutes in my climbing upper layer.
-I dress really lightly on the top layer for the walk in and then dry off and change to dry clothes at the base of the climbing.
+I dress really lightly on the top layer for the walk in and then dry off (while not getting chilled) at the base of the climbing.
 That generally means I bring an extra top layer if the approach is long.

 Light enough...breathable enough?

 Four words that are saying a lot!
 You need to push the definition of both imo.